 - listen to your child if they seem down, or concerned about anything they have seen, or experienced, online and report any serious concerns

 There are lots of online safety resources from Childnet and Internet Matters to support you while you home educate your children.

 There has been a rise in coronavirus related fraud and scams, which can leave you vulnerable to viruses and malicious software, as well as out of pocket.
 Please be vigilant and take extra care when opening emails or shopping online:

-- be wary of fake websites selling protective face masks, hand sanitiser - remember if it sounds too good to be true, there's a good chance it is a scam
+- Be wary of fake websites selling protective face masks and hand sanitiser - remember if it sounds too good to be true, there's a good chance it is a scam

 Suspicious, or phishing emails, should be forwarded to the National Cyber Security Centre's Suspicious Email Reporting Service (SERS) email firstname.lastname@example.org

 More detailed information is available from Derbyshire County Council Trading Standards and Derbyshire Police.